NtsDK/larpwriter-toolkit-nims-translations/README.md

-# Story Master Toolkit NIMS (SMTK NIMS)
+# Story Master Toolkit NIMS (SMTK NIMS) - Translations

 This is a repo for SMTK NIMS translations.
 Here you can find sources for translation into your preferred language.
+Project core hosted [here](https://bitbucket.org/NtsDK/story-master-toolkit-smtk-nims).

 Currently available: